-Thoracic pain comes in many forms, ranging from a sting to a dull pain.
+Thoracic pain comes in many forms, ranging from a string to dull pain.

-In certain cases, pain travels up the neck, and then radiates through the back of the jaw or down to one or both arms.
+In some instances, the pain travels up the neck and then radiates through the back of the jaw or down to one or both arms.

-There are many problems that can cause chest pain.
-Most pain can be life threatening involving the heart or lungs.
+Many problems can cause chest pain.
+Most pain can be life-threatening, involving the heart or lungs.

 Because it is difficult to pinpoint the exact cause of this type of pain, it is best to seek medical help.

 While chest pain is usually attributed to heart disease, many people with heart disease say they experience a vague discomfort for which “pain” does not seem to be an adequate description.

 In general, chest discomfort related to a heart attack or other heart problem can be or is associated with:

 - Pressure feeling of fullness or pressure in the chest.

 - Crushing or throbbing pain radiates to the back, neck, jaw, shoulders, and arms – especially the left arm.

 - Pain that lasts more than a few minutes worsens with activity, goes away, returns, or varies in intensity.